 WELCOME, I’m Jen.
-I’m guessing you’re here because someone passed my name on to you or you’ve been to one of my classes and you want to feel more of that clarity and ease yoga brings in more of your life.
+I’m guessing you’re here because someone passed my name on to you or you’ve been to one of my classes.

-I’ve been teaching yoga since 2011 at workplaces, studios (currently Black Dog Yoga) and privately, primarily in the Los Angeles neighborhoods of Sherman Oaks/Studio City, the Hollywood Hills, Bel Air and the Westside.
+I’ve been teaching yoga since 2011 at yoga studios (L.A.’s Black Dog Yoga through 2020, currently Old Town Yoga in Fort Collins, CO.) workplaces, through online group classes and individual sessions.
 In the workplace, I teach workshops on self-care, managing stress and relieving low back pain.
 I designed the Yoga Foundations program and other yoga programming for wellness-startup Rebel360 with teacher Heather Archer.

 My teaching is informed by my practice and my life.
 I came to yoga nearly 20 years ago, taking a class at a gym to avoid the actual gym.
-Before teaching, I worked as a business and entertainment journalist and a copywriter for major corporations and small businesses.
+Before teaching, I worked as a business and entertainment journalist.
+I’ve continued writing as a content writer and communications consultant for major corporations and small businesses.